jloboguapo/Cowtown-Twins/README.md

-This is a very specific project to email me with updates on if a certain type of skateboard is at my local skateshop
+This is a very specific project to email me with updates on if a certain type of skateboard is at my local skateshop.
+Also have a branch for shoe deals.